 Sharing or showcasing of information, with time and strategies integrated into the session for the audience to process information and to ask questions.

 A hands-on, interactive professional development activity around a specific issue or technique.
-Requests for a double (100-minute) session must clearly demonstrate the need for extra time.

-Conference presentations will take place on Friday May 3, 2019, and Saturday May 4, 2019.
+Conference presentations will take place on Friday October 23, 2020, and Saturday October 24, 2020.

 Lead presenters will be given the option of providing access to conference attendees of their digital presentations.
 The presenter coordinator will communicate with the lead presenters to explain the procedure for sharing presentations.